garronej/run_exclusive/README.md

 is executed sequential across calls.
 (we wait until the function has returned before calling again)

-Note: Exception can not be catch
+Note: Exception can not be caught

 #install